Director of Choral StudiesAssociate Professor of Music

-- Music Director, The Saint Cecilia Chorus and Orchestra
+- Music Director, The Cecilia Chorus and Orchestra of New York

-- Guest Conductor, Bridgeport Symphony, Gregg Smith Singers, Nova Sinfonia (Halifax))
+- Guest Conductor, The Bridgeport Symphony, Gregg Smith Singers, Nova Sinfonia (Halifax))

 - Music Director and/or Conductor, “Fiddler on the Roof,” “Golden Gate,” “The Magic Flute,” “The Merry Widow,” “Most Happy Fella,” “Old Wicked Songs” (Two River Theater) “Ragtime” (Cabaret for Life), “Yeomen of the Guard” and others.

 - Three-Time Recipient, Chorus/America ASCAP Award for Adventurous Programming

 - Two-Time Recipient, Chorus America/ASCAP Alice Parker Award

 - Special Citation for Programming from the American Prize

 - LIU Abraham Krasnoff Award for Lifetime Scholarly Achievement

 - LIU Abraham Krasnoff Award for Single Scholarly Achievement